vincefn/pyvkfft/README.rst

 * in single precision on the nVidia Titan V card, the VkFFT computed accuracy is about 3 times larger (worse) than pyfftw (also computed in single precision), e.g. 6e-7 vs 2e-7, which can be pretty negligible for most applications.
-  However when using a lookup-table for trigonometric values instead of hardware functions (useLUT=1 in VkFFTApp), the accuracy is identical to pyfftw, and better than cuFFT.
+  However when using a lookup-table (LUT) for trigonometric values instead of hardware functions (useLUT=1 in VkFFTApp), the accuracy is identical to pyfftw, and better than cuFFT.
 * accuracy is the same for cuda and opencl, though this can depend on the card